 Why WordPress in 2018?
 Because WordPress is much different than when this post was originally posted in 2009.
 Back then, WordPress had a bit of a bad rap by being thought of only as “blog” software.
 That was soooo limiting to the true power of WordPress back then and such negative verbiage has pretty much left the conversation when WordPress comes up, thank goodness.

-Here we are in spring of 2017.
+Here we are in 2018.
 Still today, after all these years, we use WordPress for the entire Here Next Year website…including the blog part.